abdelaha/juanitorduz.github.io/content/phd.md

 ---

-You can find a online copy of the complete thesis as a [preprint](https://arxiv.org/abs/1711.04196) on the arXiv.
+- You can find a online copy of the complete thesis as a [preprint](https://arxiv.org/abs/1711.04196) on the arXiv. (a second version was updated)

-In addition [here]({filename}/documents/defense_orduz.pdf) you can see the slides of the defense.
+- In addition, [here]({filename}/documents/defense_orduz.pdf) you can see the slides of the defense.

+- The paper version, [The $S^1$-Equivariant signature for semi-free actions as an index formula](https://arxiv.org/abs/1802.04840), is now available on the arXiv

 ---